 Jim Gozzett was born in 1906 and in 1924, aged just 19, he set up his own business.
 It was Jim Gozzett's Aunt, Julia Gridley, who financed the purchase of 2 coaches to begin a public bus service between Maldon and Witham.
 The name 'Quest' came from the very first coach that Jim purchased.

-Quest Coaches originally operated from Silver Street, Maldon.
-The site was small and had just two mechanical pits for repair work with a waste piece of land to store the two coaches.
-The business thrived and in 1926 moved to larger premises on the Causeway, Maldon.
+Quest Coaches originally operated from Silver Street, Maldon - the site was small and had just two mechanical pits for repair work with a waste piece of land to store the two coaches.
+The business thrived and in 1926 it moved to a larger premise on the Causeway, Maldon.
 In the years 1926 to 1934 the fleet of Quest Coaches increased to 26.

 Quest Coaches had now become Quest Motors.

 Quest Motors continued to expand its operations and when the war in 1939 meant cars were not in circulation and rations were in force, the Company also began manufacturing munitions for the armed forces as well as repairing vehicles and diesel boats from the Maldon Wharf.
 This allowed the company to survive throughout the war years and also contribute to the wartime effort.

 After the war, Quest Motors returned to selling and servicing new Vauxhall cars and Bedford lorries.
 Due to the shortage of products and often only selling 1 vehicle a month, the company embarked on another fleet of coaches for private hire and also began self-drive and taxi hire.
 Quest took on contracts with Wethersfield Airbase, Essex County Council School Bus Service and offered private hire excursions.
 At this time a total of 12 coaches were in operation.